Bill Anderson, MSW, LCSW

 Hannah George, MSW

-Hannah joined the MARR team in 2020 after graduating from the University of Georgia, where she earned her Master of Social Work degree with a certificate in Marriage and Family Therapy.
+Hannah joined the MARR team after graduating from the University of Georgia, where she earned her Master of Social Work degree with a certificate in Marriage and Family Therapy.
 She has experience working with families in crisis at the Division of Family and Children Services and providing therapy at a Marriage and Family therapy clinic in Athens.
 Hannah is passionate about helping people get the care and resources they need in any circumstance.
 Because addiction can affect the wellbeing of not only the client, but also the family system as a whole, she is passionate about seeking out ways that restore health and dignity to clients and families that she encounters.

 Andy has gained over 7 years professional experience working in the substance abuse and mental health care field; first as a Patient Care Specialist, then as Family Counselor, Crisis Interventionist, Intake Coordinator and Admissions Counselor.
 He is currently working towards becoming a Certified Addiction Counselor.
-Since 2019, Andy has served as a Clinical Assessment Counselor, working with all departments of MARR to support those in need and help them find the absolute best care possible.
+Andy has served as a Clinical Assessment Counselor, working with all departments of MARR to support those in need and help them find the absolute best care possible.
 Having achieved sobriety from his own personal journey through addiction, Andy is deeply acquainted with the struggles of both individuals and families in early through late stage recovery and is extremely passionate to help others find their way to a changed life.

 Gail Rogers, MSW